 Because of their formal, manicured appearance, evergreen Standards are well-suited to the areas closest to your house, especially in the front yard landscape where visitors get their first impression of your home.
 A matching pair of Standards on either side of a door, walkway, or gate makes a balanced and pleasing picture, although a single specimen can also hold its own in an island bed or foundation planting.

-Small in Size, Big in Style
+Mini Trees Are Small in Size, Big in Style

 Think you don’t have enough space for Trees?
 Think again!
 There are Mini Trees to fit any garden, whether you own a sprawling property in the country or a postage-stamp-sized city lot.
 The compact cuties discussed here are big on color, texture, form, and style, but will never give you big headaches down the road.